Equipment & checklist

 EQUIPMENT AND CLOTHING ON AN EXPEDITION CRUISE

-When going ashore by Zodiacs, make sure to wear waterproof jacket/trousers.
+When going ashore by Zodiac, make sure to wear a windproof and waterproof jacket and trousers, as well as tall rubber boots.
 Below you will find some instructions on how to dress in cold climate, followed by an equipment checklist.

 Waterproof and insulated boots with good grip are essential for the expedition.
 We recommend that you always wear a windproof and waterproof outer layer on board or during landings.
 Below you will find some more information on how to dress during an expedition.